Harvey Mason Jr.

-Harvey Jay Mason Jr. (born June 3, 1968) is an American record producer, songwriter and film producer who has been chief executive officer (CEO) of the Recording Academy and MusiCares since 2021.
+Harvey Mason Jr. (born Harvey Jay Mason; June 3, 1968) is an American record producer, songwriter and film producer who has been chief executive officer (CEO) of the Recording Academy and MusiCares since 2021.
 From both his solo work and as part of the production duo the Underdogs, he has been credited on releases for artists including Aretha Franklin, Michael Jackson, Beyoncé, Whitney Houston, Justin Bieber, and Ariana Grande.
+He has also produced music for films including Michael, Bob Marley: One Love, Dreamgirls, Pitch Perfect (1,2,3), Respect, SING (1,2,3), and Straight Outta Compton, among many others.

 Early life

 Mason was born on June 3, 1968, in Boston, Massachusetts, to Harvey Mason Sr., a jazz drummer and Sally Mason, both of whom attended Boston's Berklee College of Music.
-As a child, Harvey moved with his family to Los Angeles and followed his father to many recording sessions with such greats as Quincy Jones, the Brothers Johnson and Herbie Hancock.
-Mason Jr. penned his first song at the age of eight for Grover Washington Jr. titled "Love Makes It Better".
+As a child, Harvey moved with his family to Los Angeles and followed his father to many recording sessions with such musicians as Quincy Jones, the Brothers Johnson and Herbie Hancock.
+Mason penned his first song at the age of eight for Grover Washington Jr. titled "Love Makes It Better".

 After attending the University of Arizona on a basketball scholarship from 1986 to 1990 and playing in the 1988 Final Four, he began working as a songwriter/record producer.
-Some early work included tracks for British pop artist Michelle Gayle's album "Sensational" in 1997 and the jazz/soul duo Imprompt2.
-He co-produced the jazz album "Ratamacue" with his father in 1997.
+Some early work included tracks for British pop artist Michelle Gayle's album "Sensational" in 1997 and the jazz/soul duo Imprompt2. mason co-produced the jazz album "Ratamacue" with his father in 1997.
 He also worked with Mason Sr.'s group Fourplay, In 1998 he produced the track called "Sexual Healing" featuring El DeBarge in 1998.

-In 1997, Mason jr. also penned the track "Truthfully" which caught the attention of record producer Rodney Jerkins.
-The track was produced for Brandy's 1998 album "Never Say Never".
-Mason jr. then worked with Jerkins over the next three years on projects including "Say My Name" by Destiny's Child, "It's Not Right, But It's Okay" by Whitney Houston, and "He Wasn't Man Enough" by Toni Braxton.
+In 1997, Mason also penned the track "Truthfully" which caught the attention of record producer Rodney Jerkins.
+It was produced for Brandy's 1998 album "Never Say Never".
+Mason then worked with Jerkins over the next three years on projects including "Say My Name" by Destiny's Child, "It's Not Right, But It's Okay" by Whitney Houston, and "He Wasn't Man Enough" by Toni Braxton.
 He also worked on the album Invincible by Michael Jackson.